 We would advise keeping your log store at least a foot or two away from a fence or garage.

 We hope this has helped you understand which way your log store should face.
-If you are considering purchasing a log store, make sure to view our small and extra large log stores.
+If you are considering purchasing a log store, make sure to view our small log store.